troyerta/recipes/fix_names_and_titles/NotDone/creamy-potato-stacks-with-garlic-thyme-and-parmesan.md

-# Creamy Potato Stacks With Garlic Thyme And Parmesan
+# Creamy Potato Stacks With Garlic Thyme and Parmesan

 ## Overview